przemyslawkarcz/Password-Manager/README.md

 ### Password Generator

-Password Generator creates passwords by randomly selecting characters.
+Password Generator creates passwords by randomly selecting charactersPSVI.
-The characters are held in a developer-defined library, which can be freely modified.
+The charactersPSVI are held in a developer-defined library, which can be freely modified.
 The created password is statistically analyzed together with its strength.
 Password strength is also configurable by the developer.